FelipeMaced0/rename/README.md

   rename bulk [flags]

 Flags:
-  -a, --all                        Process all files
+  -a, --all                        Rename all files
       --ascii                      Rename to ascii only characters
-      --copy-path string           Copy files to destination folder with new names -c, --current-separetor string   Separetor to search between words on file name and replace with [replace-separetor] -h, --help                       help for bulk
+      --auto-separetor             Guess separetor and replace with _ -c, --copy-path string           Copy files to destination folder with new names(recommended) -h, --help                       help for bulk
-      --inplace                    Rename file inplace(possible loss of information) --limit int32                Limit to processed files (default 5) -l, --lower                      Tells whether or not files names should be on lowercase letters -p, --path string                Path of your folder containing the files that sould be renamed --prefix string              Prefix to add at the begin of every file -r, --replace-separetor string   Separetor to put between words on file name (default "_") --suffix string              Suffix to add at the end of every file -t, --title                      Tells whether or not files names should be title case -u, --upper                      Tells whether or not files names should be on uppercase letters
+      --inplace                    Rename file inplace(possible loss of information) --limit int32                Limit of renamed files -l, --lower                      Rename to lowercase case -p, --path string                Path of your folder containing the files that sould be renamed --prefix string              Add at the begin of every file -r, --replace-separetor string   Separetor to put between words on file name (default "_") --suffix string              Add at the end of every file -t, --title                      Rename to title case -u, --upper                      Rename to uppercase case
 ```